 • without any proprietary licensing agreement restrictions.

-Finally, national defense reasons could not limite= disclosure of the information from the technologies demonstrated.
+National defense reasons could limit disclosure of the information from the technologies demonstrated.

 Echo Ridge LLC of Sterling, Virginia has been working with the Air Force Research Laboratory Center for Rapid Innovation to develop a way to determine position from radio signals.